Qlik-PE/testdrive-tutorial/site/_replicate/tutorial/kafka-run-task.md

 ![Kafkdrop Image 5]({{ "/images/replicate/kafdrop-5.png" | prepend: base }}){: .center-image }

-In either case, you can move around the topic by changing the offset and pressing `View Messages`.
+In either case, you can move around the topic by changing the `Offset` and pressing `View Messages`.

 ![Kafkdrop Image 6]({{ "/images/replicate/kafdrop-6.png" | prepend: base }}){: .center-image }